 Managing your weight is a hard task no matter your age.
 But as we age there are extenuating factors that make weight loss even harder.
 While exercise and healthy eating are vital for weight loss, balancing your hormones is also a key player in ensuring you lose weight, and keep it off for good.

 You know the old saying “I’ve tried everything and nothing works.”
 Usually when you’ve tried everything and nothing sticks, it’s a hormone imbalance.
 Hormone imbalances are especially common as we age.

 Hormones and weight gain go hand in hand, let’s look at a few of the Key Players that could be effecting your weight loss goals.

-Your “good oestrogen” levels start decreasing as you age.
-Gradually, your body is no longer producing oestrogen for reproductive purposes, and it starts looking for other ways to produce this hormone.
-One other source of oestrogen is from fat cells.
-Your body teaches itself to produce more fat cells, by converting calories into fat to increase oestrogen production naturally.
+Your “good estrogen” levels start decreasing as you age.
+Gradually, your body is no longer producing estrogen for reproductive purposes, and it starts looking for other ways to produce this hormone.
+One other source of estrogen is from fat cells.
+Your body teaches itself to produce more fat cells, by converting calories into fat to increase estrogen production naturally.
 This hormone imbalance leads to weight gain.

 A decrease in progesterone doesn’t directly cause weight gain, but it does lead to water retention and bloating.
 This means your clothes feel tighter and you feel heavier.
 Your body normally produces less progesterone during menopause as well.

 Testosterone works to build and maintain muscle mass in both men and women.
 As muscle cells work to burn calories and maintain a high metabolism, a decrease in this hormone leads to a loss of muscle mass and ultimately a slower metabolism.
 This results in weight gain, as a slower metabolism and lower muscle mass means your burning fewer calories.